Lab Test

 Clinical Utility

 Glucagon plays an antagonistic role to that of insulin in the regulation of blood glucose levels.
 In response to increased glucose utilization, glucagon helps restore circulating levels by stimulating hepatic gluconeogenesis.
 Low blood glucose levels caused by fasting will elevate glucagon, while high glucose levels will decrease glucagon.
 Stress, exercise and certain amino acids will also alter normal values.
-Decreased glucagon levels have been seen in patients without alpha cells, in advanced chronic pancreatitis, beta andrenergic blockage and may be associated with long-term sulfonylurea therapy.
+Decreased glucagon levels have been seen in patients without alpha cells, in advanced chronic pancreatitis, beta adrenergic blockage and may be associated with long-term sulfonylurea therapy.
 Abnormally high levels (about 500 times the average fasting levels) may be found in autonomously secreting alpha cell tumors (glucagonomas).
 Increased glucagon levels have also been associated with cases of hyperglycemia due to Cushing's syndrome, acromegaly, and multiple endocrine tumor syndrome.

 CPT Codes